 - You cannot use the net income from the property to qualify for retirement contributions.

-Most taxpayers will benefit from reporting losses on Schedule C and from reporting income on Schedule E. However, the proper reporting of the operation on your income taxes depends, not merely on which option results in lower taxes, but also the type of rental and your involvement in the day-to-day operation.
+Most taxpayers can maximize their benefits by reporting losses on Schedule C and reporting income on Schedule E. However, your choices could be limited by the type of rental operation you’re running and your level of involvement with the business’s day-to-day operation.

 Schedule C

-Generally, you should report your Airbnb activity on Schedule C if the average rental period for the property is less than 7 days or if the average rental is less than 30 days, and you provide substantial services to the renter.
+Generally, report Airbnb activity on Schedule C is advantageous if the average rental period for your property is less than 30 days and you provide substantial services to the renter.

 Schedule E

-Should Homeshare Hosts Use Schedule C or Schedule E?
+Should Airbnb Hosts Use Schedule C or Schedule E?

-Typically, homeshare hosts will be better off reporting their Airbnb activity on Schedule E. Certainly, hosts with total incomes less than $150,000 can claim up to $25,000 of rental losses against their ordinary income, and all hosts will benefit by avoiding self-employment taxes on their net income.
-Rental income reported on Schedule E may be subject to net investment tax for high-income individuals.
+Typically, homeshare hosts will be better off reporting their Airbnb activity on Schedule E. Hosts with total incomes less than $150,000 can claim up to $25,000 of rental losses against their ordinary income, and you can avoid self-employment taxes on the property’s net income.
+However, rental income reported on Schedule E may be subject to net investment tax for high-income individuals.

-Of course, you should ensure that you meet the requirements for the schedule you use each year and have documentation to back up your claim in the case of an audit.
+Always ensure that you meet the requirements for the option you use each year and keep documentation to support your claim in the event of IRS scrutiny.
+Try to stay consistent to minimize the chance of any issues.

 In general, Airbnb hosts who rent out their entire home on a short-term basis will file under Schedule C, while those who rent out just a part of their home or who also have long-term tenants will file under Schedule E. Additionally, there are some other nuances between the two schedules, so be sure to speak with an accountant or tax professional before you decide which one is right for you.